syncfusion-content/flutter-docs/Flutter/datagrid/autofit-columns.md

 > **NOTE**
     `ColumnWidthMode` will not work when the column width defined explicitly. `columnWidthMode` calculates column width based on miniumWidth and maximumWidth properties.

-Below code, applies `ColumnWidthMode.fill` to equally set width for `SfDataGrid.columns`.
+The following example shows how to set the width equally for column based on the view port size.

 {% tabs %}
 {% highlight Dart %}